openharmony/docs/en/application-dev/reference/apis/js-apis-net-mdns.md

-# @ohos.net.mdns (MDNS Management)
+# @ohos.net.mdns (mDNS Management)

-Multicast DNS (MDNS) provides functions such as adding, removing, discovering, and resolving local services on a LAN.
+Multicast DNS (mDNS) provides functions such as adding, removing, discovering, and resolving local services on a LAN.

 > **NOTE**
 > The initial APIs of this module are supported since API version 10.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.